yichunzhao/oauth2-spring-demo/README.md

 # oauth2-spring-demo

+OAuth-2 is a delegation protocol, just like delegating a car parking to a hotel assistant.

+OAuth-2 is about authorization alone,  just like a master key and a valet key.
+It authorizes the assistnt a limited permission to start the car so as to park it for its owner.

+OAuth is mainly for authorization between services, especially between microservices.
+It is called Client Credentials Flow(one of three OAuth flow), when the client is well trusted (confidential clients).

+Ther code here illustrates the flow 3. microservice(guest-app), asking for guests from another microservice(guests-service), which is protected by a Auth-server.
+(1) guest-app asking auth-server for an access-token by client-id and secret.
+(2) auth-server validtes and then sends back a token.
+(3) guest-app using the token to invoke the guest-service and retreiving guests.

 Demo Spring Security OAuth 2

 It needs to understand terms first and then knowing parties involved in the OAuth-2; then may reduce confusions.